enqueuezero/site/content/markdown-parser.md

 Since we paused at the end of `# h1\n`, the function `parseTokens` will start from `## h2` after handling `# h1\n`.
 Similarly, the above function generate a token wrapping `Header(level: 2, doc: "h2")`.

-Here we reach the end of the `doc`, so `parseTokens` decides to stop and handover the job to `renderToken`.
+Here we reach the end of the `doc`, so `parseTokens` decides to stop and hand over the job to `renderToken`.

 * The function `renderToken` converts `Header(level: 1, doc: "h1")` to `<h1>h1</h1>`.
 * It also converts `Header(level: 2, doc: "h2")` to `<h2>h2</h2>`.

-The above code is very rudimentary as a markdown parser, yet it provides us an extensive framework for the new code to be added.
+The above code is very rudimentary as a markdown parser, yet it provides us with an extensive framework.

 ## Building on It